localmed/flowp/doc/index.rst

 * flowp.task - universal task/package manager (infuenced by Rake, Yeoman,
 Grunt, Fabric, Brew)

-Each of them is already partly implemented.
+Each of them is already partly implemented but not presented at version 1.0 .